Hossein-Noroozpour/gx3d/README.md

    textures in its texture slots with name pattern `[texture-name]-baked-(up/down/front/back/right/left)`.
  - Note: 3D texture is not supported right now.
+- Collider
+ - Its name start with `collider-[collider-type]-[name]`.
+ - There are these types of collider:
+   - Sphere
+     - Collider name becomes like this `collider-sphere-[name]`.
+     - It is an empty object of type sphere.
+     - It must not have local transformation except translation.
+   - Cylinder
+     - Collider name becomes like this `collider-cylinder-[name]`.
+     - It is an empty object of type sphere.
+     - It must not have local transformation except translation.
+     - It must have a child with name `collider-cylinder-child-[name]`.
+     - Child is an empty object of type plain axes.
+   - Capsule
+     - Collider name becomes like this `collider-capsule-[name]`.
+     - It is an empty object of type sphere.
+     - It must not have local transformation except translation.
+     - It must have a child with name `collider-cylinder-child-[name]`.
+     - Child is an empty object of type plain axes.
+   - Mesh
+     - Collider name becomes like this `collider-mesh-[name]`.
+     - It is an object.
+     - Triangulated.
+     - Not local transformation.
+     - Mostly like a mesh.

 ## License
 - Do not use it!